shulmanbrent/InvisionInvolution/index.md

 ## Welcome to Invision Involution

 We are one of the fastest growing providers of new and innovative electronics.
-Our team carefully reviews all of the latest technologies and only bring the best of the best to you!
+Our team carefully reviews all of the latest technologies and only brings the best of the best to you!

 ### Location